amberframework/docs/guides/controllers/cookies.md

 domain: :all                          # Allow the cookie for the top most level domain and subdomains.
 domain: %w(.example.com .example.org) # Allow the cookie for concrete domain names.

-:tld_length # When using :domain => :all, this option can be used to explicitly set the TLD length
+tld_length # When using :domain => :all, this option can be used to explicitly set the TLD length
             # when using a short (<= 3 character) domain that is being interpreted as part of a TLD.
             # For example, to share cookies between user1.lvh.me and user2.lvh.me, set :tld_length to 1.

-:expires    # The time at which this cookie expires, as a Time object.
-:secure     # Whether this cookie is only transmitted to HTTPS servers.
-Default is false.
-:httponly   # Whether this cookie is accessible via scripting or only HTTP.
+expires    # The time at which this cookie expires, as a Time object. secure     # Whether this cookie is only transmitted to HTTPS servers.
+Default is false. httponly   # Whether this cookie is accessible via scripting or only HTTP.
 Defaults to false.
 ```